Diaa-Eldeen-E/QueueSystemSimulation/README.md

 	The entered number must be a positive integer value.

 	- **Exit:**
-	Exit the program
+	Exit the program.

 	- **Back:**
-	Go back to the main user interface
+	Go back to the main user interface.

 &nbsp;
 &nbsp;